FrancisMurillo/xlchip/README.md

 chips
 ====
 These are the *chips* available at this time:
-* Vase - A unittesting framework
+* Vase(xlvase) - A unittesting framework
-* Wheat - A code export/import tool module
+* Wheat(xlwheat) - A code export/import tool module
-* Butil - A bunch of utility modules
+* Butil(xlbutil) - A bunch of utility modules

-To update the list, run the install procedure to refresh the repo list or you can just import the module <a href="https://raw.githubusercontent.com/FrancisMurillo/chip/master/Modules/ChipList.bas">ChipList.bas</a> if you want to be precise.
+To update the list, run the install procedure to refresh the repo list or you can just import the module <a href="https://raw.githubusercontent.com/FrancisMurillo/xlchip/master/Modules/ChipList.bas">ChipList.bas</a> if you want to be precise.

 ```
 ChipInit.InstallChipFromRepo